quarto-dev/quarto-web/docs/projects/_quarto-projects.md

 quarto render articles
 ```

 Note that when rendering a project, command line arguments you pass to `quarto render` will be used for each file in the project.
-For example. this command will render each document in a project as a PDF:
+For example. this command will render only the PDF format:

 ``` bash
 quarto render --to pdf